vrossini/vrossini/README.md

 - 👋 Hi, I’m Vinicius
 - 👀 I'm interested in developing quality mobile applications
-- 🌱 I’m currently learning PHP Laravel
+- 🌱 I’m currently learning Flutter

 <!---
 vrossini/vrossini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.